HB314 Alabama 2013 Session

 - Self Service Storage Act, notification of default by email, default time reduced from 30 to 15 days, posting of notice on website, commercially reasonable sale specified, enforcement of owners' lien against member of armed forces time extended, Secs.
 8-15-31, 8-15-34 am'd.; Secs.
 8-15-39, 8-15-40 added

-This bill would specify what constitutes a commercially reasonable sale and proceeds, determining the maximum value of stored property, and the transfer of liability for a towed motor vehicle or vessel.
+- Defines what constitutes a commercially reasonable sale and proceeds, determines the maximum value of stored property, and addresses liability transfer for towed vehicles or vessels.

 - Subjects